How to overcome hiring bias and other problems with being a women and a women of color.

 -Women in Investment: Feel like an imposter?
 You are not alone by Laura Miller

-THE YEAR 2020 AND END OF LIFE AS WE KNOW IT
+THE YEAR 2020 AND THE END OF LIFE AS WE KNOW IT

 In the HRB by Washington and Roberts, several steps are directed to business owners and managers to advance women of color.
-These steps place responsibility in ourselves, by taking the initiative and in the manager in recognizing bias, access potentials instead of competencies and, provide honest feedback.
-However, 2020 has wrecked havoc that we are yet to see.
+These steps place responsibility on ourselves by taking the initiative and in the manager in recognizing bias, accessing potentials instead of competencies, provide honest feedback.
+However, 2020 has wreaked havoc that we are yet to see.
 In a way, it advances for a change.
 While now is negative, it will change the competitiveness and further make companies and leaders against globalization and diversity have to accept the 21st-century reality.

-In Forbes Magazine, Marr 2020, mentions that working from home has and will continue to transform the job market and genuinely change global competition for the job role.
-Employees can work from anywhere in the world, which means that the job market could become truly globalized.
-Marr says that this could mean that applicants can reach the thousands and that globalization can genuinely make a diverse workforce, where names, ethnicity, and the race will not matter.
+In Forbes Magazine, Marr 2020 mentions that working from home has and will continue to transform the job market and genuinely change global competition for the job role.
+Employees can work from anywhere worldwide, meaning the job market could become truly globalized.
+Marr says this could mean that applicants can reach the thousands and that globalization can genuinely make a diverse workforce where names, ethnicity, and race will not matter.

-To have adequate job opportunities in today’s marketplace we have to change and become something else.
+To have adequate job opportunities in today’s marketplace, we must change and become something else.

-Here is a snippet of a post in my LinkedIn page I posted on June 2020, "I was going thru social media and found this message, which it comes right after a conversation I had with my partner in regards to the Job market in 2020.
-Our conversation was around the idea to change my name, Kenya, in my resume to a whitewashed version, Michelle, which is my second name.
+Here is a snippet of a post on my LinkedIn page I posted on June 2020, "I was going thru social media and found this message, which comes right after a conversation I had with my partner regarding the Job Market in 2020.
+Our conversation was around the idea of changing my name, Kenya, in my resume to a whitewashed version of Michelle, my second name.
 I find it absurd that in the 21st Century, being a woman and having a foreign name takes away from my preparation and experience.
-That in 2020, for me and many others to have adequate job opportunities in today’s marketplace we have to change and become something else.
+That in 2020, for me and many others to have adequate job opportunities in today’s marketplace, we have to change and become something else.
 BUT, YOU KNOW WHAT!
-I will send my resume with my African Name and my Latino last name, knowing that I am an uniquely prepared and capable professional in this changing and evolving marketplace.
+I will send my resume with my African Name and my Latino last name, knowing that I am a uniquely prepared and capable professional in this changing and evolving marketplace.
 And those companies and “hiring managers” who have an issue with my gender or unique name and background will have to miss out on what I have to offer.
-I prefer to align myself with an organization and teams that are truly diverse and inclusive and not with ideals and leadership skills that are outdated and based on the 1900’s.
+I prefer to align myself with an organization and teams that are truly diverse and inclusive and not with ideals and leadership skills that are outdated and based on the 1900s.
 Good luck to them in surviving the technology and globalization that is upon us and will never go away."